 I do not have an English language certificate yet.
 Which one should I choose?

-The most important thing is that you hand in a certificate the program/university of your choice will accept.
-Check out the requirements page of your German university to learn which examination you should take.
+The most important thing is that you submit a certificate that is accepted by the programme/university of your choice.
+Check the requirements page of your German university to find out which test you need to take.

-Since TOEFL and IELTS are accepted by almost all universities, it will make sense for you to get either of them.
-In the following table, we provide you with a comparison of TOEFL and IELTS.
-We only list the internet-based TOEFL test (TOEFL iBT), since 98% of test-takers take this test format.
+Since TOEFL and IELTS are accepted by almost all universities, it makes sense for you to take one or the other.
+The following table shows a comparison between TOEFL and IELTS.
+We only list the Internet-based TOEFL (TOEFL iBT), as 98% of test-takers take this test format.

 TOEFL

-Note that both tests are standardized.
-They are equally hard or easy to pass, no matter where you take it.
-The examiners and graders have been trained by the respective institutions and can, therefore, ensure fair judgment across all test centers and countries.
++Please note that both tests are standardised.
+They are equally difficult or easy to pass wherever you take them.
+The examiners and markers have been trained by their respective institutions to ensure fairness across all test centres and countries.

-We recommend that you check out both tests.
-Your decision may depend on the price difference between the two tests in your location, how often they offer the examination in your country, or if there is a test center near you in the first place.
-Since test slots may be booked out far in advance, it is advisable that you book your appointment early on.
+We recommend that you try both tests.
+Your decision may depend on the price difference between the two tests in your area, how often the exam is offered in your country, or whether there is a test centre near you.
+As test dates can be booked up well in advance, it is advisable to book your appointment well in advance.

-There are other international English language certificates that are often accepted by German universities as well.
-You may also decide to get one of these certificates:
+There are other international English language certificates that are often accepted by German universities.
+You may also decide to obtain one of these certificates:

 Cambridge Assessment: C1 Advanced